Post-Traumatic Stress Disorder (PTSD)

 PTSD (post-traumatic stress disorder) is a Mental Disorder that is caused by experiencing a traumatic event.
-When defining PTSD, a “traumatic event” is any event where the person experiences shocking circumstances that conflict with their understanding of what is right and good.
+When defining PTSD for disability purposes, a “traumatic event” is any event where the person experiences “exposure to actual or threatened death, serious injury, or sexual violence” (DSM-5).
 Traumatic events can include actual or threatened abuse, death, physical injury, sexual abuse/violence, accidents, situations that cause extreme fear, and many more.

 Depending on the severity, PTSD can have a huge affect on the ability of an individual to function in normal life.
 Symptoms can include fear, the inability to concentrate, depression, anti-social behaviors, violent outbursts, anger, nightmares, insomnia, and many more.
 The symptoms can be constant, worsen over time, improve over time, or can come and go.

 Like many mental illnesses, the exact symptoms of PTSD can be very different from one person to the next.
 Some symptoms can show up immediately following the traumatic event, but most symptoms often develop over a period of time.
 This can be a few weeks and months to many years after the initial traumatic event.